1Yahweh spoke to Moses on Mount Sinai, saying,

 9Then you are to sound a loud blast on the shofar on the tenth day of the seventh month; on the Day of Atonement you will sound the shofar throughout all your land.

 10You are to make the fiftieth year holy, and you are to proclaim liberty throughout the land to all its inhabitants.
-It will be a jubilee to you, and each of you are you return to his own property and each of you is to return to his family.
+It will be a jubilee to you, and each of you are to return to his own property and each of you is to return to his family.

 11That fiftieth year will be a jubilee to you.
 In it you are not to sow, nor reap what grows of itself, nor gather from the undressed vines,